-For the "A" season we compared VMS locations during observed fishing activity against the Chinook Salmon Conservation Area and found no violations of the closure (Figure 1).
+For the "A" season, we compared VMS locations during observed fishing activity against the Chinook Salmon Conservation Area and found no violations of the closure (Figure 1).
 Because this was not a rolling closure, it falls under Rule 15 of the MSSIP, rather than Rule 14 (RHC program), but the analysis is similar so we report the results here.

-We repeated this analysis for the other "A" season closure, and 10 "B" season closures identified in the documents from the RHC Manager and found no violations.
-There were no locations where a vessel was fishing inside a closure while the closure was in effect for the fleet the vessel belonged to.
-Figures 2-12 show the closures and vessel locations where all members of the fleet subject to the closure were fishing.
-The haul shown on Figure 11 that is near the closure referenced in MS IPA 072618.docx was not fishing within the closure, despite the appearance on the map.
+We repeated this analysis for the other two "A" season closures, and six "B" season closures identified in the documents from the RHC Manager and found no violations.
+No vessels were fishing inside a closure while the closure was in effect for their respective fleet.
+Figures 2-9 show the closures and vessel locations where all members of the fleet subject to the closure were fishing.